Aissa94/search-engine/README.md

 }
 ```

-You can also simply download the project from https://github.com/Aissa94/search-engine and start it from the page "index.html".
+You can also simply download the project from https://github.com/Aissa94/search-engine and start it directly from the "index.html" page.

 **Example**